 Established in 1999, Gilead House provides a stable home environment for low-income, vulnerable, and often homeless single mothers and their children.
 Our 24-month program offers women the opportunity to learn vital skills in a supportive environment so our residents can make permanent changes in their life.
 The cultivation of self-esteem takes place in a home - not a shelter or institution.
 It is there where the transformation from homelessness to self-reliance and a future filled with promise takes place.

 Each resident brings about changes for herself and her family in a multi-tiered and multi-faceted infrastructure of relationships including a personal mentor, a case manager, life skills teachers, the other families, and a large base of volunteers who help create a learning and loving community.
-The main components of the program include a strong focus on education, family advocacy, mental health support, mentoring, and personal goal-setting.
+The main components of the faith-based program include a strong focus on education, family advocacy, mental health support, mentoring, and personal goal-setting.
 Through each of these avenues, the residents learn independence and self-sufficiency and make plans for life beyond transitional housing.

 While at Gilead House, our residents receive: